lmarcosz/lmarcosz/README.md

 ### Welcome to my profile👋

 - Hi!
-My name Marcos, I'm 24 and live nearby of São Paulo;
+My name is Marcos, I'm 24 and live nearby of São Paulo;
 - Computer Science student;
 - Main interests: Back-end and Android development;
 - Currently, I've been learning Java and its technologies.